Bergen

 control.
 They stalk people and harass them as a means of "being in

-evoke in the abuser the realization that something is wrong with his world
+people evoke in the abuser the realization that something is wrong with

-view, that he is not the center of the world or its cause, and that he
+his world view, that he is not the center of the world or its cause, and

-cannot control his internal representations.
-In his frantic efforts to
+that he cannot control his internal representations.
+In his frantic

-maintain control or re-assert it, the abuser resorts to a myriad of
+efforts to maintain control or re-assert it, the abuser resorts to a

-abusive strategies and mechanisms; often physical, emotional, and/or
+myriad of abusive strategies and mechanisms; often physical, emotional,

-abusive in nature.
-The abuser often tries to establish dependency in his
+and/or abusive in nature.
+The abuser often tries to establish dependency

-victim, making sure that he or she is the only reliable element in the
+in his victim, making sure that he or she is the only reliable element

-lives of his nearest and dearest – by shattering the rest of their world
+in the lives of his nearest and dearest – by shattering the rest of

 Treatment